peterhinch/micropython-micro-gui/README.md

  `WHITE` will defeat this change.
  * `pointercolor=None` Color of pointer.
 Defaults to `.fgcolor`.
  * `fontcolor=None` Color of legends.
 Default `fgcolor`.
+ * `callback=dolittle` Callback function which runs whenever the control's value changes.
+If the control is `active` it also runs on instantiation.
+This enables dynamic color changes.
+Default is a null function.
+ * `args=[]` A list/tuple of arguments for above callback.
  * `value=0.0` Initial value.
  * `active=False` By default the widget is passive.
-By setting `active=True` the widget can acquire focus.
-When current, the value can be changed with the `increase` and `decrease` buttons.
-An accelerating algorithm allows rapid changes with a long button push.
-Short pushes change the value by a small amount, currently 0.01.
+By setting `active=True` the widget can acquire focus; its value can then be adjusted with the `increase` and `decrease` buttons.

 Methods:
- * `greyed_out` Optional argument, boolean or default `val=None`.
-If
- `None` returns the current 'greyed out' status of the control.
+ * `greyed_out` Optional Boolean argument `val=None`.
+If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
  * `value=None` Set or get the current value.
 Always returns the current value.
  A passed `float` is constrained to the range -1.0 <= V <= 1.0 and becomes the `Scale`'s current value.
 The `Scale` is updated.
 Passing `None` enables reading the current value, but see note below on precision.

 For example code see `gui/demos/active.py`.

+If instantiated as `active`, the floating point widget behaves as per [section 1.12](./README.md#112-floating-point-widgets).
+When the widget has focus, `increase` and `decrease` buttons adjust the value.
+Brief presses cause small changes, longer presses cause accelerating change.
+A long press of `select` invokes high precision mode.

 ### Callback legendcb